tannerlegvold/dotfiles/mysetup.md

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo flatpak install flathub md.obsidian.Obsidian
 ```
 It is then run using `flatpak run md.obsidian.Obsidian` I should make an icon and a command line launch script called 'obsidian' for this.
 I should probably use the AppImage on their site since using flatpak doesn't make this any easier.
+I have much more customized now.
+I will include this at a later date.

 Currently I'm trying to move away from AutoKey for getting Alt + Left/Right to change tab focus in Chrome/Firefox because it only works in X11 and I want my setup to work in Wayland (touchpad gestures baby!).
 I'm struggling to find a good solution, right now Hawck seems like the closest thing to a solution but we'll see.